TFAGaming/Prism/README.md

 Go to [releases](https://github.com/TFAGaming/Prism/releases/), choose which version you want to download, click on **Assets**, and then click on the installer file (like `Prism_Setup_x64_build_07.10.2025.exe`) to download it.
 When the download finishes, double-click on it to install Prism.

+The **Java Runtime Environment** (**JRE**), SE 21, is bundled within the application's installer.
+There is no need to worry if you have an outdated Java version or have never installed Java before.

 <details>
 <summary>Installation Screenshot</summary>